PazAT/Support-Deck-Builder/README.md

 	III.
 Files Used

 All files accessed by this program are in a local directory called "Data".
 The program uses these files to build its database of support skills, cards, and affiliations.
-Editing these files changes what data the program sees, and so it is advised that you do not edit them.
+Editing these files changes what data the program sees, and so it is advised that you do not edit them without reading section VI.
 The reason this information exists in .txt form and not in the source code is that it is designed to be more fluid with the release of new support abilities and cards.
 Instead of needing to edit the source code with each release one simply edits the correpsonding .txt file(s).
-This also allows the user an easy way to exclude items they do not considered.
+This also allows the user an easy way to exclude items they do not want considered.

 Inside of "Data", there are six .txt files and one excel .xlsx file.
 These files are: